BlaineDev/431-2020/classes/class25/README.md

         - Some of this advice also appeared in the [Class 24 README](https://github.com/THOMASELOVE/431-2020/tree/master/classes/class24).
         - I also placed a short note at the start of Sections 3 and 5 of the [Study 2 Demonstration Project](https://thomaselove.github.io/431-2020-projectB/your7.html) to remind you to look at these augmented instructions.
 2. [Course Notes](https://thomaselove.github.io/431-notes/)
     - I've now posted all 33 chapters, including 11 new ones since we last met.
 The class slides always show my most recent thinking for R coding, but I haven't found the time to fix that in the Notes in a few spots, but, for example, Chapters 28-31 have been completely rewritten to reflect our most current approaches.
 Most of chapters 23-27 are pretty much up-to-date, too.
 Chapters 32-33 feature older methods, with some surprises.
+On 2020-11-30, I revised Chapters 13 and 31 to fix small issues.
     - [Chapter 23](https://thomaselove.github.io/431-notes/estimating-a-population-proportion.html): Building Confidence Intervals for a Population Proportion
     - [Chapter 24](https://thomaselove.github.io/431-notes/comparing-proportions-with-two-independent-samples.html): Analyzing a Two-by-Two table to compare proportions
     - [Chapter 25](https://thomaselove.github.io/431-notes/larger-contingency-tables.html): Chi-square tests for larger 2-way tables and Cochran-Mantel-Haenszel for 3-way tables